 - Installation/activation of the SSH daemon (including share of port 22)

-- Account with "root" rights (only with this account hardware information can be read)
+- Account with "sudo" or "wheel" rights (only with this account hardware information can be read)

 Necessary existing commands: